Private cloud deployment

 - Example:

-- CPU Limits: Maximum CPU allocation (e.g.,
+- CPU Limits: Maximum CPU allocation (for example,

 -